 Access to student records is protected by the Family Educational Rights and Privacy Act (FERPA).
 Any student attempting to gain access to or possession of, another student’s record will be subject to disciplinary proceedings and suspension from the University.

-Official Transcript Notation in Response to COVID-19 Pandemic Spring 2020: Academic disruption due to global pandemic.
+Official Transcript Notations for Spring 2020: Academic disruption due to global pandemic.
 Default grading option for all undergraduate classes: CR=C or higher/GC=C- to D-/NC=no credit.
 Students able to select A-F grading option prior to knowing final grade.
 Dean’s List suspended for term.

 General Policies The University of Virginia grants transfer credit based on an analysis of the content, level, and comparability of the courses taken, the applicability of the courses to the student’s intended major and degree program, the quality of the student’s performance in the courses, and the accreditation of the institution at which the work was completed.